Or, why it does actually make a great deal of sense.

 By confirming the F35B as the chosen aircraft for JCA it may well make the F35B a more attractive export proposition with its attendant industrial benefits for the UK.

-Other elements of an F35C purchase such as the electromagnetic launch and recovery system would need to be purchased from the US with no industrial benefits, this coupled with the reduction in LiftSystem quantity would see a net loss to the UK so one might argue the F35B provides greater economic benefit to the UK for a given spend.
+Other elements of an F35C purchase such as the electromagnetic launch and recovery system would need to be purchased from the US with no industrial benefits, coupled with the reduction in LiftSystem quantity would see a net loss to the UK so one might argue the F35B provides greater economic benefit to the UK for a given spend.

-The F35C offers greater range.
+The F35C offers a greater range.

 The JSF KPP for the F35C states a combat radius using internal fuel of 600 nautical miles using a USN mission profile and for the F35B, 450 nautical miles using a USMC profile.

-It is clear therefore (accepting potential differences in flight profiles) that the CV variant offers much more range than the STOVL variant, some 25%.
+It is clear, therefore (accepting potential differences in flight profiles) that the CV variant offers much more range than the STOVL variant, some 25%.

-When operating helicopters in support of ground forces CVF will have to be much closer to shore but when engaged in strike activities or defensive counter air this extended mission radius or endurance is extremely valuable.
+When operating helicopters in support of ground forces CVF will have to be much closer to shore but when engaged in strike activities or defensive counter-air this extended mission radius or endurance is extremely valuable.

-When operating CV aircraft in order to provide a margin of safety operators may choose to return with a greater fuel load than in the KPP, thus reducing the effective real world range.
+When operating CV aircraft in order to provide a margin of safety operators may choose to return with a greater fuel load than in the KPP, thus reducing the effective real-world range.
 STOVL does not have these concerns so can maximise the fuel carried.

-Ranges can be extended using external fuel tanks or airborne refuelling using land based aircraft although this also applies to the CV variant of course.
+Ranges can be extended using external fuel tanks or airborne refuelling using land-based aircraft although this also applies to the CV variant of course.